PixievoltNo1/flora-dream-css/README.md

 ← `style.css`: For the code jam, edit this CSS file with all of the styling rules of your dream default style sheet.

-## How to submit to the January 2023 [Glitch Community Code Jam](https://glitch.com/jams)

-When you're done, update this project's description to include the hashtags "#codejam" and "#dreamcss".
-You can learn more about this and past jams at [glitch.com/jams)(https://glitch.com/jams/)

 ## Full list of HTML elements inside

 These are only some of the many html elements that are available to use, but they're what we included in this starter.
 Click the link to see the MDN doc about that element and learn more.
+The [MDN CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) is an exhaustive index of all CSS properties.

 ### Layout